 WHAT’S HAPPENING NOW?

-In you’re reading this page in April and May 2017, I am presently conducting fieldwork in Singapore on four projects: An oral history of punk culture in Singapore (in partnership with The Substation); Cultures of YouTube in Asia; The commodification of weddings and aspirational housing; and Digital folklore in Singapore (with the Asia Research Institute).
+If you’re reading this page in April and May 2017, I am presently conducting fieldwork in Singapore on four projects: An oral history of punk culture in Singapore (in partnership with The Substation); Cultures of YouTube in Asia; The commodification of weddings and aspirational housing; and Digital folklore in Singapore (with the Asia Research Institute).

 For updates on my research works-in-progress and upcoming talks, see here.